xleon/mobileapp/.github/ISSUE_TEMPLATE/d-manual-test-template.md

 - [ ] Try changing the workspace in the mobile app.
 Is this handed off to web properly?
 - [ ] Try changing the selected period in the mobile app.
 Is this handed off to web properly?

+## Testing Widgets
+- [ ] Install the time entry widget
+- [ ] Start a time entry from the widget
+- [ ] Stop the running time entry from the widget
+- [ ] Make sure the time entry appears in the main log
+- [ ] Install the suggestions widget (Android) or expand the timer widget (iOS)
+- [ ] Continue a suggestion

 ## Testing app restriction UI

 - [ ] Check that all the non-permanent error screens are showing correctly (use the long-press on About)